heichblatt/heichblatt.github.io/_posts/2015-11-24-openvpn-bridge-libvirt.md

     status server.log
     verb 3

 You might have noticed two scripts mentioned in the config: `bridgeup.sh` and `bridgedown.sh`.
-These are the scripts OpenVPN calls when it successfully created and destroys its own network interface.
+These are the scripts OpenVPN calls when it successfully creates and destroys its own network interface.
 They add or remove the OpenVPN interface from the LibVirt bridge, respectively.

 `bridgeup.sh`